maddie35/TakeHome/Phase1Audit.md

 ## P1 — Causes confusion

-### Navigation labels do not match page titles
+### d.
+Navigation labels don't match page titles

 **Why it matters:** this is an accessibility failure under WCAG 2.4 AA, Consistent Identification.
-Users navigating by heading or landmark rely on link text matching the page title to confirm they landed in the right place.
-Users with cognitive or memory disabilities are affected most.
+Users navigating by heading or landmark rely on the link text matching the page title to confirm if they landed in the right place.
+Users with cognitive or memory disabilities are also affected by this issue.

 **Fix:** navigation label and page title must match exactly.

-### Terminology is used interchangeably without being defined as interchangeable
+### e.
+Terminology is used interchangeably without being defined as interchangeable

-"Third-party connectors" and "custom connectors" appear to refer to the same thing, but nothing says so.
+"Third-party connectors" and "custom connectors" appear to refer to the same thing, but nothing explicitly says so.

-**Fix:** pick one term per concept.
+**Fix:** pick one term per concept, or in the least, explicitly state "also called" in the article.
 Add a glossary covering MCP, MCP App, MCPB, and the connector types.

-### Article and section titles follow no convention
+### f.
+Article and section titles follow no convention

-- **Verb tense:** "Get started with connectors" against "Creating custom skills," both task articles.
+- **Verb tense:** "Get started with connectors" vs. "Creating custom skills," both task articles.
 - **Case:** some sections use title case, for example "Plugin Directory: Community vs. Anthropic Verified."

 **Fix:** sentence case throughout.
-Task titles start with a present-tense verb.
+Establish tilting convention, i.e., task titles start with a present-tense verb.

-### Prerequisites are formatted three ways
+### g.
+Prerequisites are formatted three ways

-- *Enterprise Managed Auth for connectors:* complete sentences with an intro line.
+- "Enterprise Managed Auth for connectors": complete sentences with an intro line.
-- *Get started with connectors:* brief phrases, no intro.
+- "Get started with connectors": brief phrases, no intro.
-- *Submitting to the Connectors Directory:* headed "Before you start," complete sentences with an intro.
+- "Submitting to the Connectors Directory": headed "Before you start," complete sentences with an intro.

-**Why it matters:** user learn the shape of a docs site and rely on it.
+**Why it matters:** users (and AI agents) learn the shape of a docs site and rely on it.
 Three shapes means checking each page from scratch.

 **Fix:** one heading name, one format, specified in the template.

-### "Get started with connectors" calls itself a tutorial
+### h.
+"Get started with connectors" calls itself a tutorial

 The intro refers to the article as a tutorial and includes a "What you'll learn" list.